ZX81: Reception

 Paul Taylor of the Financial Times found the ZX81 to be "a powerful and flexible little computer ideally suited as a fun introduction to the mysteries of home computing" but cautioned readers about its limitations.
 It lacked ready-made software, the keyboard was not easy to use, it did not have sufficiently advanced graphics to be able to replicate arcade-style games and its built-in memory was inadequate.
 Even so, he suggested, "the ZX81 is a unique British product, part toy, part puzzle, part learning tool and I think that, provided one accepts its limitations and recognises that any computer will only do what it is told to do, it is good value as an introduction to the hobby of home computing."

 The Age described the ZX81 as "not extremely sophisticated, and its memory capability is rather limited.
 It also has a rather toy-like appearance".
 It concluded that the computer was "an ideal toy for youngsters who want to become acquainted with the computer world.
 It is responsive, cheap, and very easy to use".

-Billy Garrett of Byte, who already owned a ZX80, complimented the Timex/Sinclair 1000s manual (although he regretted the removal of the British original's humour), the "state-of-the-art circuitry", and the BASIC for being "remarkably powerful" despite the small ROM size.
+Billy Garrett of Byte, who already owned a ZX80, complimented the Timex/Sinclair 1000's manual (although he regretted the removal of the British original's humour), the "state-of-the-art circuitry", and the BASIC for being "remarkably powerful" despite the small ROM size.
 He concluded that "the major use ... will probably be for learning about BASIC or computers in general.
 [It] has limited expansion capabilities, and the keyboard is too small and cramped for any serious work".

+Phillip Robinson of InfoWorld had no trouble using a $25 "department-store special" cassette recorder with his Timex/Sinclair 1000, but reported that friends could not use theirs.
+While also experiencing and having to compensate for the memory-expansion wobble, he stated his amazement at being able to purchase a complete computer with keyboard and BASIC "at digital-watch prices", approved of the documentation's quality, and surmised that Timex "is obviously gunning for the computer-literacy market ... at a price the masses can afford and are willing to spend".
+Robinson described the 1000's performance as "no slouch", especially its floating-point precision, and suggested using it as a single-purpose device devoted to one task while using another, larger computer.

 David Babsky described the ZX81 as "a wonderfully brainy little micro which won't let you waste your time and make a fool of yourself".
 In a comparison between the ZX81 and IBM PC published in Which Micro?, he commended the ZX81's user-friendliness and its on-the-fly syntax checking of BASIC programs, which he described as "the feature that I, as a newcomer to computing, want to see incorporated into every micro."